List of KLM destinations

 KLM Royal Dutch Airlines is the flag carrier airline of the Netherlands.
 KLM is headquartered in Amstelveen, with its hub at nearby Amsterdam Airport Schiphol.
 It is part of the Air France–KLM group and a member of the SkyTeam airline alliance.

 History

 KLM was set up by Albert Plesman on 7 October 1919 and started operations on 19 May 1920.
-The first route served was the Amsterdam to London, flown with DH.9As that carried just two passengers on a charter basis.
+The first route served was Amsterdam to London, flown with DH.9As that carried just two passengers on a charter basis.
 Two Fokker F.IIs that were delivered in September 1920 were later deployed on this very first route.
 Intercontinental flights were started with Fokker F.VII equipment in November 1924, serving the Dutch East Indies, although it was not until 1931 that regular services on this line were implemented.
-It normally took 11 or 12 days to complete the 9000 mi long flight between Amsterdam and Batavia, calling at Budapest, Athens, Cairo, Baghdad, Bushire, Jask, Karachi, Jodhpur, Allahabad, Calcutta, Akyab, Rangoon, Bangkok, Medan and Palembang.
+It normally took 11 or 12 days to complete the 9000 mi long flight between Amsterdam and Batavia, calling at Budapest, Athens, Cairo, Baghdad, Bushehr, Jask, Karachi, Jodhpur, Allahabad, Calcutta, Akyab, Rangoon, Bangkok, Medan and Palembang.
 In 1926, the Rotterdam–Amsterdam–Copenhagen run was extended to Malmö.